 Measurements from and with light are used in many application areas.
 We can offer you the following portfolio of services within the broad field of spectral measurement.

-For curtains, blinds, and roller blinds - together known as window shutters - the focus is on protection of privacy and achieving the optimum darkening effect.
+For curtains, blinds, and blinds - together known as window shutters - the focus is on protection of privacy and achieving the optimum darkening effect.
 However, the effects of UV radiation and thermal radiation must not be forgotten.
 The interaction of all these components affects the room climate and characterises the ambience.